 When deciding how to distribute your product, use the traditional distribution model as a starting point.
 The conventional distribution model has three levels: the producer, the wholesaler, and the retailer.
 Therefore, this is a time-tested system with many well-established members at all levels.

 The primary alternative distribution channel is direct distribution.
 This is the model Dell, Avon and many other successful companies use.
 It calls for you to sell and deliver your product yourself, using your own salespeople and warehouses.
 So, there are many ways to modify traditional distribution.
 Often, your choice of a distribution plan will be dictated–or at least strongly influenced–by various factors relating to your product, your customers, and the way they’ll use it.
-We’ll help you decide whether your distribution model is right for you – and take you through the steps you need to develop a successful network.
+We’ll help you decide whether your distribution model is right for you – and take you through the steps you need to develop a model distributorship contract to increase your efficiency to successfully network.

-A distribution agreement is a legally binding contract between the owner of the products and the distributor.
+The distribution model definition is a distribution agreement that is a legally binding contract between the owner of the products and the distributor.

 - What territory they cover and whether they have exclusive rights to that territory.